bjanderson70/sf-cross-cutting-concerns/README.md

 ### Prerequisites

 You will need to have Platform Cache enable; otherwise, caching WILL NOT work.
+Please note, if you are developing in a **Dev Org**, there is no caching and those **related unit tests will fail**.

 ## Running the tests